neilzim/SCDA/parameter_and_file_conventions.rst

 =============
 Design parameter input menu
 ---------------------
 The basic Lyot stop is a clear annulus.
 On top of this, the interface supports a wide range of options: a hexagonal outer edge, switching on and off both secondary obscurations and primary mirror gaps, as well as adjusting the padding level applied to each layer.
+These keys are nested under the 'LS' category.

 - Shape (key ``'shape'``; string; choice of ``'ann'`` or ``'hex'``; default ``'ann'``).
 The default Lyot stop is an annular aperture.
 When the ``'hex'`` option is set, the outer edge is a hexagon.